Cleaning the Internal Glass of an Epson Scanner11 32 Share Tweet

 - A Phillips (cross head) screwdriver

-- some glass cleaning solution
+- Some glass cleaning solution

-- some newspaper and possibly a lint-free lens cloth
+- Some newspaper and possibly a lint-free lens cloth

+Step 3.
 Gently turn the base of the scanner over and rest it glass side down.
 Make sure you don’t put it on anything that will scratch the glass.
 There are two screws at the front of the scanner on the underside of the buttons, undo these first.
 Carefully turn the scanner back over holding the glass section onto the base.
 Then look in the two recesses at the back of the scanner which held the hinge from the scanner lid.
 There are two more screws which you can unscrew.
 Don’t worry if you can’t get them out of the recess, don’t turn it over again or shake it, they will lift off with the glass

+Step 6.
 Once this is done, give the glass a quick check over to make sure you don’t have any dust or fingerprints on it and replace the glass.
 Put the screws back in and reconnect everything.
 Then enjoy scanning with your lovely clean scanner.